Baked Shrimp with Tomato & Feta

 The only other change I can think of making is that I use an oven-proof, non-stick skillet so that I don't have to fusswith transferring to another dish and consequently cleaning more.Please, if you're going to skip the mint don't bother with the recipe!
 It's the make or break, in my opinion.
 What a great way to start off a low-carb diet!
 That being said, this dish would also benefit from some delicious vesuvio-style roasted potatoes mmmm!

 This is the original recipe from Martha's site: Baked Shrimp with Tomato and Feta .
 It's one of many recipes from a magazine I love, Everyday Food (Martha Stewart).
 I've gotten it for the last four years.
 If you're looking for easy recipes like this you need to fork out the $15for the best collection.
 Beautiful photos that inspire you to cook.
 Are you kidding?
 For me, food is so visual.
 That's why I'm trying to improve my photo skills for this blog.

-Oh, naturally I should express the basic overview to this charming piece was graciously offered through Rob over at safari science.
-They are absolutely a terrific animal theme party hosts.
+Oh, naturally I should express the basic overview to this charming piece was graciously offered through Maida over at canadian recycled glass.
+They are absolutely a terrific decorative glass suppliers.
 I certainly admire a smart proposal!

 Posted in Real Estate Post Date 03/21/2017